MeteorSlime/Marmelade/README.md

 # Marmelade
-These are the source files for the MarmeladenMod.
+These are the source files for the MarmeladenMod on Curse forge.